Skip to main content

 omega2-ctrl - 0.3-1

-To install a specific package, add the package name to the following command:
+To install a specific package on the Omega2, add the package name to the following command:

 opkg install <PACKAGE NAME>